Click on the active heading of each course to see detailed information on that specific edition of the summer school lecture.

 Lecturer: Prof. Dr. Wolf-Dieter Tiedemann

-Students will obtain a comprehensive overview of technologies, questions and answers concerning the “connected vehicle”.
-The main focus will be less on connecting a car to the Internet or to mobile user devices, but on connecting the cars among each other.
-Networked vehicles are a prerequisite for both, vehicle safety and energy efficient driving – key issues of Electric Vehicles.
+Students will obtain a comprehensive overview of technologies, questions and answers concerning vehicle-to-vehicle communication.
+The main focus will be less on connecting vehicles to the Internet or to mobile user devices, but on connecting vehicles among each other.
+Networked vehicles are a prerequisite for both, vehicle safety and energy efficient driving.
 Automotive networking is often described also by the term VANET – Vehicular Ad-hoc Networking.